dbuschhue/rdb_ser_data/README.md

 ## Current Stage of the project
 1. A conceptual model has been built
+2. A logical model built
+  - setting attributes
-2. A (partial) physical model has been built
+4. A (partial) physical model has been built:
+  - Adding bridge tables
+  - Data types
+  - Relationship setting
+      - choices for primary keys
+      - secondary keys (which relationships are mandatory)
+      - adding bridge tables

 **Note**: The database currently serves the purpose of communicating a data model (most of the settings are default settings in MySQLWorkbench 8.0).
 The database cannot be implemented at this stage and is not tested.